Building Sustainable Communities

-Master of Liberal Arts, Sustainability Degree '14
+Master of Liberal Arts, Sustainability Degree Program '14

 Sometimes academic work can be theoretical or abstract.
 But not for Nancy Springett.
 Already a licensed architect, she wrote her thesis on self-sufficient, sustainable residential building designs in Saudi Arabia.
 And now she’s bringing her thesis to life.

 Springett and her husband, residents of Warwick, RI, are partners in a venture to develop a 1,200-acre site in Riyadh that will include housing units, schools, and a wellness center.
 The project is supported by technology and planning that optimize resource usage.

 What made you decide to return to school?

 I had been a practicing architect for 15 years.
 I spent many years designing public schools, and four years with a firm whose focus was on multifamily housing projects.

 In 2009, I was finishing a 241-unit apartment building in Boston and, because of the economic crisis, found myself without employment.

 I decided to take some classes, building on my architectural background, and thought this field would be a valuable addition.